-During one of our art classes my daughter noticed a young artist sitting at the back of the room making a profile portrait of a school owner’s daughter from a phone pic.
-With practiced movements she drew free hand steady beautiful lines and curves directly with acrylic paint on canvas.
-The lines were black and background was light and it looked more like a silhouette on one of ancient medallions than a portrait.
-My daughter decided that she wanted to make it too.
+During one of our art classes, my daughter noticed a young artist sitting at the back of the room making a profile portrait of a school owner’s daughter from a phone pic.
+With practiced movements, she drew freehand steady beautiful lines and curves directly with acrylic paint on canvas.
+The lines were black and the background was light and it looked more like a silhouette on one of the ancient medallions than a portrait.
+My daughter decided that she wanted to try this activity at home.

 I knew that a five-year-old can’t draw a silhouette free-hand.
 How do I set her up for success?
 I wanted to encourage her artistic pursuit.

 I decided that the first step should be creating her silhouette on a piece of paper (like we did in our Science of Shadow unit).
 However, we run in unexpected difficulties.
 Making flashlight silhouettes with kids was a very enjoyable activity when we did it just for fun.
 Kids laughed.
 I laughed.
 It was fun all around.
 But it turned out that when you try to do it with a serious intent of getting accurate lines, it’s a total disaster.
 Five seconds was the longest my daughter could stay still without shifting in some way and bursting out in a fit of laughter.

 On to plan B!
 We taped a piece of paper to the wall, my daughter sat in front of it and I snapped a pic.
 I printed it, cut it out, and we used it as a silhouette.